30th August - 9th September 2023

 After individual private lessons on the first day, students may sit in on other singers' lessons (at the discretion of the singer.)

-With all this plus daily sessions working on the pronunciation of our individual arias, we promise you will leave with a real “feel” for the language.
+With all this, plus daily sessions working on the pronunciation of your individual arias, we promise you will leave with a real “feel” for the language of bel canto.